gratianlup/temp/docs/timeline-panel.md

 *Hovering* with the mouse over the graph shows a preview popup with the slowest call path (stack trace) active at that point.

 [![Profiling UI screenshot](img/timeline-hover_829x394.png){: style="width:600px"}](img/timeline-hover_829x394.png){:target="_blank"}

+*Clicking* a thread ID or name creates for the thread a time range selection covering the entire trace duration.
+If *Sync* is enabled in the toolbar, all functions executing on the selected thread are also selected in the other profiling views.

 ##### Selecting a time range